DLTx ASA and Blockchain Moon Acquisition Corp. Announce Business Combination

 Combined company anticipated to have an implied initial enterprise value of approximately $163.35 million.

 JACKSONVILLE, Fla. and OSLO, Norway, Oct.
-15, 2022 (GLOBE NEWSWIRE) -- DLTx ASA (OSX: DLTX) (“DLTx”) and Blockchain Moon Acquisition Corp.
-(NASDAQ: BMAQU, BMAQ, BMAQW, BMAQR) (“Blockchain Moon”), a special purpose acquisition vehicle, have entered into a business combination agreement pursuant to which Blockchain Moon will acquire all of the subsidiaries and substantially all of the assets of DLTx ASA.
-Upon the closing of the transaction, the new combined company of Blockchain Moon and such acquired subsidiaries and assets (the “Company”) is anticipated to be named DLTx Inc. and expects to trade under the symbol “DLTX” on the Nasdaq Global Market (the “Nasdaq”).
+15, 2022 (GLOBE NEWSWIRE) -- DLTx ASA DLTX ("DLTx") and Blockchain Moon Acquisition Corp.
+BMAQU BMAQ, BMAQW, BMAQR))) ("Blockchain Moon"), a special purpose acquisition vehicle, have entered into a business combination agreement pursuant to which Blockchain Moon will acquire all of the subsidiaries and substantially all of the assets of DLTx ASA.
+Upon the closing of the transaction, the new combined company of Blockchain Moon and such acquired subsidiaries and assets (the "Company") is anticipated to be named DLTx Inc. and expects to trade under the symbol "DLTX" on the Nasdaq Global Market (the "Nasdaq").

 The Company will be based in the United States and will continue to specialize in protocols that provide predictable value both in utility and economics.
 The Company will build on DLTx's strong track record in capitalizing on growth opportunities in the Web 3 space, including early investments in one of the largest industrial scale Bitcoin mining operations in North America, Filecoin cloud storage, and Decentralized Data Relay Services.